MatePocs/boardgame_recommendation/README.md

 ## Data
 I obtained the data using a combination of web scraping with `BeautifulSoup` and `API` requests.
 For each game, I collected all the ratings where the user actually rated the game (as opposed to entries where they just mark the game as owned, or put in a text comment) as of March 31, 2020.
 Please note that it can take up to an hour to gather information of a game, depending on the number of ratings.

 The complete data contains 2.3m ratings from over 200k users.
-The average number of games rated by an individual user is about 10.
+The average number of games rated by an individual user is about 10, meaning the database is about 90% sparse.

 ## Metric
 Using the Root Mean Squared Error, `rmse`, score to compare the different models.